Alluxio/alluxio/docs/en/operation/User-CLI.md

 ### docGen

-The `docGen` autogenerates documentation based on the current source code.
+The `docGen` command autogenerates documentation based on the current source code.

 ### table